Burleigh Court Hotel, Stroud – Review

 “Opulent and tasteful”

 Our room was Foxgloves.
 The Romantic Room.
-A four-poster bed imposed itself in the middle of this large room, and the wooden floor complemented its period look.
+A four-poster bed imposed itself in the middle of this large space, and the wooden floor complemented its period look.
 We had largely traditional furniture with subtle touches of modern fused in here and there.

-It was very clean, and the addition of the good quality, home-made organic toiletries was a nice touch.
+It was very clean, and the addition of the good quality, homemade organic toiletries was a nice touch.
 We were pleasantly taken aback at where we were.
 So far, we loved everything.

 “Luxurious”

 As per the trend at Burleigh Court Hotel, we were welcomed into the restaurant so nicely.
-The charm and cheeriness of the people here are an excellent reflection on a fabulous hotel, with the genuine warmth certainly adding even more to an already impressive stay.
+The charm and cheeriness of the people here are an excellent reflection on a fabulous hotel, with this genuine warmth certainly adding even more to an already impressive stay.

 “Nice array of flavours”